 Landing pages in the past were major projects and expensive to design and create.
 Hire a designer, hunt down a copywriter, invest $2,000 and then wait for weeks for the developer to code the web page.
 That was the norm.
 Today with technology like Leadpages you can create them in minutes.

-You can also see what are are the top performing landing pages based on the data.
-And conversion rate is the metric you need to be watching.
+You can also see what are are the top-performing landing pages based on the data.
+And the conversion rate is the metric you need to be watching.